-Figure No. 4 Arduino Uno
+Figure No. 4 Arduino Uno (R3)

 The Arduino UNO is an open-source microcontroller board based on the Microchip ATmega328P microcontroller and developed by Arduino.cc.
 The board is equipped with sets of digital and analog input/output (I/O) pins that may be interfaced to various expansion boards (shields) and other circuits.
 The board has 14 Digital pins, 6 Analog pins, and programmable with the Arduino IDE (Integrated Development Environment) via a type B USB cable.
 It can be powered by a USB cable or by an external 9 volt battery, though it accepts voltages between 7 and 20 volts.
 It is also similar to the Arduino Nano and Leonardo.
 The hardware reference design is distributed under a Creative Commons Attribution Share-Alike 2.5 license and is available on the Arduino website.
 Layout and production files for some versions of the hardware are also available.
 "Uno" means one in Italian and was chosen to mark the release of Arduino Software (IDE) 1.0.
 The Uno board and version 1.0 of Arduino Software (IDE) were the reference versions of Arduino, now evolved to newer releases.
 The Uno board is the first in a series of USB Arduino boards, and the reference model for the Arduinoplatform.The ATmega328 on the Arduino Uno comes preprogrammed with a bootloader that allows uploading new code to it without the use of an external hardware programmer.
 It communicates using the original STK500 protocol.
 The Uno also differs from all preceding boards in that it does not use the FTDI USB-to-serial driver chip.
-Instead, it uses the Atmega16U2 (Atmega8U2 up to version R2) programmed as a USB-to-serial converter.
+Instead, it uses the Atmega16U2 (Atmega8U2 up to version R2) programmed as a USB-to-serial converter.The Uno is a huge option for your initial Arduino.
+It consists of 14-digital I/O pins, where 6-pins can be used as PWM(pulse width modulation outputs), 6-analog inputs, a reset button, a power jack, a USB connection and more.
+It includes everything required to hold up the microcontroller; simply attach it to a PC with the help of a USB cable and give the supply to get started with an AC-to-DC adapter or battery.
+This kind of Arduino has a 16MHz ATmega328 of processor, 2KB SRAM, 32KB flash of Memory, 14 Digital I/O and 6 input, 0 output Analogue I/O.

 Figure No. 5 LCD (16x2)